brunoborges/jlib-inspector/server/SERVER_API.md

 ### 4. GET /api/apps/{appId}/jars
 Just the JAR list (subset of the full app detail) for targeted polling.

+Manifest attributes are intentionally omitted here.
+Use `GET /api/jars/{jarId}` for manifest details.

 Response 200:
 ```json
 {